 Preparation and performance of a half-length recital program at the senior level.
 Repertoire chosen to represent technical achievement and a variety of musical styles.
 Offered fall and spring semesters.
-One credit hour

-MUS 404 FULL SENIOR RECITAL
+FULL SENIOR RECITAL MUS 404

 Preparation and performance of a full-length recital program at the senior level.
 Repertoire chosen to represent technical achievement and a variety of musical styles.
 Offered fall and spring semesters.
-One credit hour